AlexHumpert/AlexHumpert/README.md

 My name is Alex!
 During the isolation of the pandemic in early 2020 I set out on a journey to learn data science.
 Since then I have completed a data analytics bootcamp, taken online courses in statistics and python programming and am now about to complete a Masters in Business Analytics and Big Data at IE University in Madrid. <br>

 Two and a half years later and I've accumulated some nice projects for your enjoyment - across data visualization, exploratory data analytics, machine learning and even dabbling into some big data technologies.
-With every project I try to push my learnings to the next level, whether that be tackling a more challenging problem or learning more sophisticated data mining techniques. <br>
+With every project I try to push my learnings to the next level, through tackling more challenging problems or learning more sophisticated data mining techniques. <br>

 My goal with this github repo is to showcase the projects I have been working on in an easy to consume way.
 Feel free to explore.
 If you see anything that piques your interest or would like to collaborate on a project together, please don't hesitate to reach out!